StanBoiko/automation-lab/README.md

 # Automation Lab

-This repo is my Automation Lab portfolio: automation builds, exports, test assets, and documentation.
+This repo stores small automation scripts, helper files, and documentation for automation learning projects.

 ## Tools used
 - Make (scenarios)